ssfsx17/ffpnp/Jobs/Necromancer.md

 ### Dark Arts T9

+Create Vampire (150 MP) - Creates a vampire.
+It has average monster stats of your experience level, except it is undead, and it drains 10% of its attack damage as HP restoration to itself.
+You can only maintain one vampire at a time.

 Dark Flare (52 MP) (multi) - Intellect * Level * 3 magical dark damage, ignoring Magic Defense.

 ### Dark Arts T10

+Create Ghost (180 MP) - Creates a ghost.
+It has average monster stats of your experience level, except it is undead, and it always has Vanish status.
+You can only maintain one ghost at a time.

 Desecration of Physique (36 MP) (multi) - Attempts to cause Zombie status at +50 Magic Accuracy.

-Doomsday (66 MP, 2 AP) (multi) - Intellect * Level * 5 magical non-elemental damage, and ends Reflect status.
+Doomsday (66 MP, 2 AP) (multi) - Intellect * Level * 3 magical dark damage, and ends Reflect status.
 This spell cannot be reflected.